 Even as we try to save the earth by growing increasingly paperless, web hosting may be helping us kill it.

 Green hosting aims to mitigate the effects of electricity consumption.
 In many cases, fossil fuels are burned to generate electricity.
 Although other forms of generation exist, this is the most common method by far.

 Burning fossil fuels generates carbon dioxide, which not only contributes toward global warming, but is also harmful to our health.
 Green hosting tries to balance their energy consumption in a number of ways.

-The two primary methods are by using green energy sources, or by offsetting the carbon dioxide which is produced.
+The two primary methods hosting companies “go green” are: 1. by using green energy sources, or 2. by offsetting the carbon dioxide which is produced.